Dianedylan/Mangata-Invoicing/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## To Generate the PDF

+Fill in the details in the dialog forms:
+All fields in the form are required

+The invoice number and payment date are automatically generated thus not included in the form
+#### PDF
+Once the form is filled and submitted, a button to print the pdf is available
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.